CocoaPods/blog.cocoapods.org/_drafts/Pod-Authors-Guide-to-CocoaPods-Frameworks.markdown

 ### Module Maps

 A Module Map is a declaration of the headers, which form the public (or private) interface of a Clang Module.
-Luckily, those have been designed so that they can stay in the background and the developer can faciliate known and existing structures, without having to learn their DSL.
+Luckily, those have been designed so that they can stay in the background and the developer can faciliate known and existing structures, without having to learn the DSL.
 The default modulemap looks basically always the same:

 ```c